docknetwork/react-native-sdk/docs/cloud-wallet.md

 # Cloud Wallet Documentation

-The Cloud Wallet feature allows secure storage and synchronization of wallet documents via an Encrypted Data Vault (EDV).
+The Cloud Wallet feature allows secure storage and synchronization of wallet documents via an [Encrypted Data Vault (EDV)](https://digitalbazaar.github.io/encrypted-data-vaults/).

 **File Path:** `@docknetwork/wallet-sdk-core/src/cloud-wallet`

 ## Feature Overview

-The Cloud Wallet integrates with an EDV to securely store, sync, and manage documents.
+The Cloud Wallet integrates with an [Encrypted Data Vault (EDV)](https://digitalbazaar.github.io/encrypted-data-vaults/) to securely store, sync, and manage documents.
 Once initialized, it automatically synchronizes documents between the EDV and the wallet, allowing you to add, update, remove, without dealing with the synchronization logic.

 ## Usage Example